lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 -	\frac{d^2 \psi}{dx^2} + V(x) \psi = E \psi,
 $$
 with the potential term $V(x) = \lambda x^2$ inherited from the original resolution constraint in $M$-space.
-At this stage, the system’s dynamics are still informationally local: only curvature along the $X$-direction governs the flow.
+At this stage, the system's dynamics are still informationally local: only curvature along the $X$-direction governs the flow.

 This illustrates how the wave equation "survives" through the transition from latent M-space to active X-space — not as a relic of physics, but as a structure imposed by the information geometry of emergence.
 The wave-like behaviour is a property of the system's attempt to resolve a variable smoothly, under bounded entropy and curvature.